hoffmangroup/genomedata/doc/genomedata.rst

 Python API
 ~~~~~~~~~~

-The genomedata package is designed to be used from a variety of scripting
+The Genomedata package is designed to be used from a variety of scripting
 languages, but currently only exports the following Python API.

 .. module:: genomedata